 'A juicy and compelling read by a promising new author' Shelf Awareness

-Emma Rous spent her childhood in England, Indonesia, Kuwait, Portugal and Fiji, and grew up wanting to write stories and look after animals.
-She studied veterinary medicine and zoology at the University of Cambridge and worked as a small animal vet for eighteen years before starting to write in 2016.
-Emma lives in Cambridgeshire with her husband and three sons, and she now writes full time.
+Emma Rous is the USA Today bestselling author of The Au Pair.
+She grew up in England, Indonesia, Kuwait, Portugal and Fiji, and from a young age she had two ambitions: to write stories, and to look after animals.
+She studied veterinary medicine and zoology at the University of Cambridge, and worked as a small animal veterinarian for eighteen years before starting to write fiction.
+Emma lives near Cambridge in England with her husband and three sons, and she now writes full time.